Schafer Center Free CE Event!

-Our signature language arts curriculum CodeBreakers, was developed more than 25 years ago by Lawrence School faculty.
-It is based on Orton-Gillingham principles and uses multisensory techniques to teach the rules of the English language and phonics in a step-by-step, explicit process.
-Each concept systematically builds upon another.
+Many parents are familiar with the Wilson Reading System.
+Much like Wilson, our signature language arts curriculum CodeBreakers, is based on Orton-Gillingham principles and uses multisensory activities to teach the rules of phonics in a step-by-step, explicit process.
+Each concept systematically builds upon the next and mastery is required.
 Phonetic segmentation is stressed throughout each lesson giving students exposure to a “part to whole” strategy.
 Using the curriculum, teachers are able to take students through all the speech sounds and syllable types one by one.
 Our goal is to get students away from the guessing game.
-Click here to learn more about how we successfully teach kids to read (link to Amy Erich’s video).

-At Lawrence we teach math using Orton-Gillingham based Multisensory Mathematics.
-This research-based Concrete-Representational-Abstract (CRA) approach is advocated by the National Math Panel and the NCTM.
+At Lawrence School, we teach math using a multisensory approach and the Concrete-Representational-Abstract (CRA) sequence.
 Concepts and skills are taught systematically from simple to complex with review and reinforcement to develop mastery.
-Just like our Language Arts teaching, new information is always introduced through visual, auditory, and tactile modalities to ensure students form a deep conceptual understanding of mathematical operations and language.
+Just like our language arts instruction, new information is always introduced through visual, auditory, and tactile modalities to ensure students form a deep conceptual understanding of mathematical operations and language.

-Course material in all classes is mastered in a phased process — introduction, practice, review and application.
+Mathematical concepts are mastered in a phased process, including: introduction, practice, review, and application.
 The mastered material then becomes a foundation for future learning.
 Our careful approach to assessment provides opportunities for teachers to adjust their teaching strategies, integrate support, and otherwise personalize the delivery of the above curriculum.

 1 of 22